Skip to content

 This addresses one user complaint — the "Netflix isn't a real app on my Mac" friction — without solving the offline problem.
 If you wanted a tidier launch experience, this is fine.
 If you wanted offline viewing, move on.

-Method 2 — PlayCover on Apple Silicon (iOS Netflix app on M1/M2/M3)
+Method 2 — PlayCover on Apple Silicon (Mobile-plan accounts only)

 PlayCover is an open-source compatibility layer that lets you sideload iOS apps onto Apple Silicon Macs.
 It targets the gap Netflix opted out of by refusing to publish in the "iPhone and iPad Apps on Mac" tab.
-When PlayCover works, you get the actual iOS Netflix app running on your Mac, with the same offline download behaviour as on an iPad.
+When PlayCover works — and only on a Mobile-plan account — you get the actual iOS Netflix app running on your Mac, with the same offline download behaviour as on an iPad.

 Steps: